Varig Flight 254: Background

 The flight was a scheduled service from São Paulo to Belém with stopovers in Uberaba, Uberlândia, Goiânia, Brasília, Imperatriz, Marabá, and finally Belém.
 The São Paulo–Belém route had an approximate duration of eight hours and 20 minutes.
-At 9:43, flight 254 left Guarulhos International Airport, São Paulo, heading towards Belém.
+At 9:43, Flight 254 left Guarulhos International Airport, São Paulo, heading towards Belém.
 The flight crew consisted of 32-year-old Captain Cézar Augusto Padula Garcez, First Officer Nilson de Souza Zille, 29, and four flight attendants.
 The flight went smoothly through all the stops, and at 17:20, the crew was arranging the final preparations at Marabá Airport while the passengers were boarding.

-Incident
+Accident

 While First Officer Zille was making an external inspection of the aircraft, Captain Garcez consulted the flight plan for the magnetic heading to Belém; the flight plan read 0270.
-Garcez interpreted this as 270°, but it intended to mean 027.0°.
-Varig's heading notation for the flight plan was changed to four digits from three while Garcez was on vacation, and it did not explicitly specify the position for the decimal point, which was implicitly located to the left of the rightmost digit.
+Garcez interpreted this as 270°, but it was intended to mean 027.0°.
+Varig's heading notation for the flight plan was changed to four digits from three while Garcez was on vacation, and it did not explicitly specify the position for the decimal point, which was implicitly located between the last two digits.
 That confusion was the primary cause for the disaster, along with other minor errors.
 The captain, therefore, set the left-side horizontal situation indicator (HSI) to 270°, i.e. a due-west course.
 This heading is clearly inconsistent with a route from Marabá to Belém.